Stellos

 Where the numbers come from

-The benchmarks in this article are aggregated from Stellos audits across Swiss commercial real estate since 2024 — single buildings, mid-size portfolios, and one institutional asset manager with 31 properties.
-They’re Swiss-specific: Polish, German, and French markets show 15–30 % lower hourly rates but similar utilization patterns.
+The benchmarks in this article are aggregated from Stellos audits across Swiss commercial real estate since 2024, single buildings, mid-size portfolios, and one institutional asset manager with 31 properties.
+They’re Swiss-specific: Polish, German, and French markets show 15 to 30 % lower hourly rates but similar utilization patterns.
 We rebuild the benchmark dataset quarterly.

 If you’d like the underlying methodology in a more academic form (Excel model, sensitivity analysis, peer-reviewed cap-rate sources), drop us a note at admin@stellos.com.